 Ceglie Messapica

 An alluring historic town near Ostuni, Ceglie Messapica is one of the oldest towns in Puglia, dating back to at least the 8th century BC (!).
 The town also has one of the largest historic centres, which is amazingly well preserved.
 Stroll around its atmospheric lanes and piazzas, visit the Castello Ducale (Ducal Palace), admire the artwork in ancient churches (such as Chiesa di Sant’Anna), sit at the Piazza Plebiscito (with its beautiful clock tower) and have a meal at one of the many excellent restaurants (the town is well-known for its gastronomy).
 For a terrific meal, check out L’Acquolina (Via Orto del Capitolo, 37), and if you’re a meat-lover, don’t miss Enococus – Acini & Carbone (Via Pendinello, 2).
+For accommodations, consider a stay at Palazzo Camarda, a B&B located just outside the historic town centre.
 Search for hotels in Ceglie Messapica (Booking.com).

 The Adriatic Coast

-The Adriatic coast is characterised by ancient clifftop towns, rocky coves and sandy beaches.
+The Adriatic coast is characterised by clifftop towns, rocky coves, sandy beaches and a string of ancient watchtowers.
 Coastal towns I can definitely recommend for a visit or a short stay include Polignano a Mare and Monopoli.

-Polignano a Mare can trace its origins back to the 4th century BC when Greek settlers founded the settlement of Neapolis.
+Polignano a Mare can trace its roots back to the 4th century BC when Greek settlers founded the settlement of Neapolis.
 These days, the town is popular amongst tourists who come to visit its historic centre, perched precariously on the cliffs overlooking the Adriatic Sea, and enjoy its beaches.
-Make sure to make a reservation if you plan to eat at the town’s world-famous Grotta Palazzese, a spectacular cave restaurant.
 Search for hotels in Polignano a Mare (Booking.com).

 The Ionian coast